1 Endorsements and Signed Flights

 Risk Mitigation

-We are authenticating accounts, not people.
-If one account is used to sign on behalf of another, we can know that they are distinct accounts with distinct email addresses, but we cannot actually know anything about the people who created the accounts beyond that.
-It is possible for a student to create two accounts and use one as a "CFI" account.
 The issue here is not a hole in the system so much as it is fraud on the part of the user.
-Also, the only way to truly get around this is to have some additional cryptographic means of ensuring that the two account holders are in fact distinct people (e.g., distinct authentications from a trusted 3rd party, such as validating certificates against FAA and other national/international databases), and that is beyond the scope of what is practical.
+Also, the only way to truly get around this is to have some additional cryptographic means of ensuring that the two account holders are in fact who they say they are, which requires distinct authentications from a trusted 3rd party, such as validating certificates against FAA and other subnational/national/international databases, and that is beyond the scope of what is practical.

-If someone has access to another person’s account (e.g., walk up to their laptop which is signed in), they can use it Again, this isn’t so much a hole in the system as it is poor security on the part of the user: if you leave your bank web page up and logged in, a passerby could embezzle money from their account.
+If someone has access to another person‘s account (e.g., walk up to their laptop which is signed in), they can use it Again, this isn‘t so much a hole in the system as it is poor security on the part of the user: if you leave your bank web page up and logged in, a passerby could embezzle money from your account.
 This level of risk is acceptable

 If the user can gain direct access to the database, one can spoof another CFI providing the signature.
 We treat database security very seriously.
 If it is compromised, lots of mischief can occur.
 However, we encrypt the flight hash so that it is (essentially) impossible to avoid detection of a modification of a flight, and we create an encryption of the signature details (CFI username, expiration date, certificate, etc.) so that we can detect modification of those as well.
 The encryption happens outside of the database, so even if someone were to gain access to the database, they could not produce a properly encrypted signature.